Meghan accuses UK royals of racism, says 'didn't want to be alive'

 Meghan declined to say who had aired such concerns, as did Harry.
 He said his family had cut them off financially and that his father Prince Charles, heir to the British throne, had let him down and refused to take his calls at one point.

-Buckingham Palace had no immediate comment about the interview, which aired in the early hours of Monday morning in Britain.
+Buckingham Palace was not expected to give an immediate response to the interview, which aired in the early hours of Monday morning in Britain.

 The two-hour broadcast was the most anticipated royal interview since Harry’s late mother Princess Diana shared intimate details of her failed marriage to Charles in 1995, denting the heir’s reputation and the family’s standing in the eyes of the British public.